KOOR: Russian programming

+Spanish rhythmic contemporary

-On April 5, 2021, KOOR flipped to Spanish rhythmic top 40, branded as "Urbana", simulcasting on KXXP (104.5 FM).
+On April 5, 2021, KOOR flipped to Spanish rhythmic contemporary hits, including Reggaeton music.
+It branded as "Urbana", simulcast on KXXP (104.5 FM).

-On June 21, 2021, KOOR changed its format from a simulcast of Spanish rhythmic top 40-formatted KXXP 104.5 FM to Spanish sports, branded as "TUDN Deportes 1010".
+On June 21, 2021, KOOR changed its format from a simulcast of Spanish rhythmic contemporary KXXP 104.5 FM to Spanish sports, branded as "TUDN Deportes 1010".
+It became a TUDN network affiliate.

 In June 2022, former sister station KXXP (now KPLP) was sold by Jackman Holding Company, LLC to Walla Walla University, ending the LMA that Bustos Media was in.
-Due to this, KOOR shifted back to Spanish Rhythmic Top 40.
+Due to this, KOOR shifted back to Spanish rhythmic contemporary.